0xAX/linux-insides/Booting/linux-bootstrap-2.md

 		...
 ```

 where the `0x80` is the first hard drive and the `EDD_MBR_SIG_MAX` macro is 16.
-It collects data to the array of [edd_info](https://github.com/torvalds/linux/blob/master/include/uapi/linux/edd.h#L172) structures. `get_edd_info` checks that presence of EDD by invoking `0x13` interruption with `ah` is `0x41` and If EDD is presented, `get_edd_info` again calls `0x13` interruption, but with `ah` is `0x48` and `si` address of buffer where EDD informantion will be stored.
+It collects data into the array of [edd_info](https://github.com/torvalds/linux/blob/master/include/uapi/linux/edd.h#L172) structures. `get_edd_info` checks that EDD is present by invoking the `0x13` interrupt with `ah` as `0x41` and if EDD is present, `get_edd_info` again calls the `0x13` interrupt, but with `ah` as `0x48` and `si` contianing the address of the buffer where EDD informantion will be stored.

 Conclusion
 --------------------------------------------------------------------------------

-It is the end of the second part about linux kernel internals.
-In next part we will see setting of video mode and the rest of preparation before transition to protected mode and directly transition into it.
+This is the end of the second part about linux kernel internals.
+In the next part we will see video mode setting and the rest of preparations before transition to protected mode and directly transitioning into it.

 If you have any questions or suggestions write me a comment or ping me at [twitter](https://twitter.com/0xAX).